jolibrain/wheatley/docs/USAGE.md

 - `--insertion_mode` : allow insertion
 - `--reward_model_config` : reward model
 - `--dont_normalize_input`: do not normalize state data
+- `--observe_duration_when_affect` : with this option, real durations are observed at affectation time and used to tighten task completion time bounds.
+- `--do_not_observe_updated_bounds`: task completion time (tct) bounds are computed on-the-fly during trial (necessary for L2D reward model), with this option updated tct bounds are not given to the agent (not observed)

 ## Sub problem sampling:
 - `--load_from_job` : start index for sub problem sampling